 Again, check with your Medicare plan provider and health care provider to learn if and how each service may be covered.

-Virtual check-ins and E-visits are not categorized as true telehealth services but Medicare Part B will cover both.
+Virtual check-ins and E-visits are not categorized as true telehealth services, but Medicare Part B will cover both.

-Virtual check-ins allow you talk with your doctor and some other practitioners (e.g. a nurse practitioner or physician assistant) using your phone, an integrated audio/video system or recorded video without going into the physician’s office.
+Virtual check-ins allow you to talk with your doctor and some other practitioners (e.g. a nurse practitioner or physician assistant) using your phone, an integrated audio/video system or recorded video without going into the physician’s office.
 You may receive a response via phone call, secure text message, email, using a patient portal or a provider visit.
 Unlike telehealth services, virtual check-ins come with certain stipulations.